Ingredients for White Bean Salad

 - 1 large or 2 small shallots

-Very little is required here.
-A decent extra virgin olive oil, a vinegar of your choice (tarragon, champagne, white wine, or red wine work well), some dijon mustard, kosher salt, black pepper, and a squeeze of fresh lemon juice.
-EASY.
+Doesn’t take much to make a simple dressing for white bean salad: a decent extra virgin olive oil, the vinegar of your choice (tarragon, champagne, white wine, or red wine work well), dijon mustard, kosher salt, black pepper, and a squeeze of fresh lemon juice.
+Easty!

-The best part of this recipe is the ability to marinate the beans ahead of time.
+The best part about this salad is the ability to marinate the beans ahead of time.
 The longer it sits, the better it gets!
-You can have the white beans marinating up to 2 days before serving, making this a great meal prep lunch or dinner, though to be honest I would TOTALLY serve this to company when entertaining!
+The marinated white beans will keep up to 3 days before serving, making this a great meal prep lunch or dinner.
+It’s even good enough to serve to guests when entertaining!